 Before building anything, answer this honestly: do you have a task that genuinely needs to run continuously?

 Most people don’t.
-What they actually need is an AI agent that runs on a schedule—checking emails every 30 minutes, summarizing Slack channels at 9 AM, or generating reports every Friday.
-That’s not 24/7.
-That’s a cron job with an AI brain.
-If you’re a solo operator or independent worker, automating freelance workflows with these scheduled approaches can be a game-changer.
+What they actually need is an AI agent that runs on a schedule—checking emails every 30 minutes, summarizing Slack channels at 9 AM, or generating reports at end of day.